Glutamat42/Termux-Desktops/Documentation/docker.md

 The generated pubkey will be required later when setting up the vm.

 ## initial setup on qemu device
+About the qemu command:
+- sudo required because of missing permissions of normal user
+- taskset required because of kvm bug might be fixed with kernel 6.3 https://github.com/Joshua-Riek/ubuntu-rockchip/issues/731
+  - using cores 0,1,2,3 should be more efficient (most efficient cores)
+  - using cores 4,5 or 6,7 should be (way) faster, but likely consume more power and obviously allows less parallel tasks (less cores) using a mixture results in the vm not starting

 ```bash
 $QEMU_COMMAND="taskset 0,1 qemu-system-aarch64 -m 1536 -smp 2 -nographic -bios $PREFIX/share/qemu/edk2-aarch64-code.fd -drive if=virtio,file=docker.qcow2,format=qcow2 -netdev user,id=net0,hostfwd=tcp::2222-:22 -device virtio-net-device,netdev=net0 -machine virt -accel kvm -cpu host"